 Established in 2006, American Indians in Children's Literature (AICL) provides critical perspectives and analysis of indigenous peoples in children's and young adult books, the school curriculum, popular culture, and society.
 Scroll down for links to book reviews, Native media, and more.

-(Submitted to American Indians in Children's Literature by Tlingit elder, Eileen Baustian.)
+Eds. note: These comments about Mikaelson's Touching Spirit Bear were submitted to American Indians in Children's Literature by Tlingit elder, Eileen Baustian.

 To me, the first thing that comes to mind is embarrassment.
 When the banishing incident happened in 1993, two teenage Tlingit boys were taken to Klawock, Alaska, by Rudy James, who claimed to be a tribal judge.
 The whole tribe felt embarrassed by his misrepresentation of our tribal customs.
 And then to have this book, which was obviously based on this incident, just felt insulting.
 I just know that Mikaelsen flat-out copied this event for his book.
 I felt that it was totally bizarre that Mikaelsen would use this incident, even though he denies it.

 I really have a hard time, I don’t know how to express what we feel about words, about using words like “at.oow,” which is special regalia.
 It’s not just a blanket, it’s spirit.
 It’s the clan’s property.
 It would never, ever have happened that this kid would be given at.oow.
 This Tlingit probation officer could not have handed over at.oow.
 Mikaelsen’s use of that word it implies an understanding and yet the context is inappropriate; it just couldn’t have happened that way.
 I don’t feel Mikaelsen had the right to use the word without understanding how at.oow is used.